akc42/html-editor/README.md

 -   **type**: The event type the handler was registered for.
 -   **handler**: The handler to remove.

-Returns self (the Squire instance).
+Returns self (the Editor instance).

 ### setKeyHandler